 Distillery Select Tasting: 30 Euros

-*Looking to carry back a memory from the distillery?
-Add a ‘Teeling Whiskey Tumbler’ for 5 Euros each.
+*If you prefer to carry back a memory from the distillery, add a ‘Teeling Whiskey Tumbler’ for 5 Euros each.

 Jameson Distillery vs. Teeling Distillery